2026 Rules

 6.1 Case Preparation

 Each team will be assigned a preparation room along with a Team Host who will supervise the team’s preparation and resolve any issues that may arise.
 A team that has not arrived at the room at its appointed time will not be given additional time to prepare the case for that round.
-The participants are required to bring up to four personal laptops (minimum 2) equipped with MS Office.
-We recommend using the latest versions of the applications (2019 or later).
+Participants are required to bring up to four personal laptops (minimum two) equipped with Microsoft Office.
+We recommend using the latest version of the applications (2019 or later).

-No internet access is allowed from start of preparation to end of presentation phase of a case.
-Teams must disconnect laptops from WiFi and put the laptop in airplane mode.
-There is no access to OneDrive or other cloud collaboration platforms.
-USB flash drive (also known as thumb drive/memory stick/pen drive) will be provided for distribution of cases, to facilitate collation of PowerPoint for the team, and for collection of final presentation.
-A digital copy of the case documents will be provided in the USB flash drive.
-4 printed copies of cases will also be provided.
+No internet access is allowed from the start of preparation to the end of the presentation phase of a case.
+Teams must disconnect laptops from Wi-Fi and put them in airplane mode.
+There will be no access to OneDrive or other cloud collaboration platforms.
+A USB flash drive (also known as a thumb drive, memory stick, or pen drive) will be provided for case distribution, collation of the team’s PowerPoint, and collection of the final presentation.
+A digital copy of the case documents will be provided on the USB flash drive.
+Four printed copies of the case will also be provided.

 Teams are allowed to bring a dictionary.
 However, cellphones, personal electronics, memory storage devices, programmable calculators, bags, backpacks, books, or other documents are not allowed in the preparation room.
-All forms of external communication by the four participants with their coaches or anyone outside of the team other than the Team Host are not permitted from the beginning of the case preparation to the end of the question-and-answer period after the presentation.
+All forms of external communication by the four participants with their coaches or anyone outside of the team—other than the Team Host—are not permitted from the beginning of the case preparation to the end of the question-and-answer period following the presentation.

 Teams are to use PowerPoint for their presentations.
 The use of animations and transitions is not permitted.
-However, manual animation by the building of slides (bringing in one bullet or element at a time) is allowed.
-The use of charts and tables is allowed provided they are created using tools available within Microsoft Office.
-Use of video, audio, graphics, or any add-ons to standard PowerPoint features is not allowed.
-The use of any AI add-ons or AI features is not allowed.
+However, manual animation by building slides (bringing in one bullet or element at a time) is allowed.
+The use of charts and tables is allowed, provided they are created using tools available within Microsoft Office.
+The use of video, audio, external graphics, or any add-ons to standard PowerPoint features is not allowed.
+AI add-ons or AI features are also not permitted.

-There are no limits to the number of slides and exhibits a team may use in its presentation, but their relevance, clarity, and cohesiveness will be a factor in the judges’ evaluations.
+There are no limits to the number of slides and exhibits a team may use in its presentation, but their relevance, clarity, and cohesiveness will be factors in the judges’ evaluations.
 Additional exhibits may be prepared at the team’s discretion in anticipation of questions from the judging panel.
-Cue cards and personal notes are allowed for use by the teams during their presentations.
+Cue cards and personal notes are allowed for use during the presentations.
 No material prepared prior to the Competition is permitted.

-At the end of their preparation time, teams must submit their presentation by transferring it to the USB flash drive provided by the Team Host at the start of preparation time.
-Please note that the USB flash drive is to be passed to the Team Host before the end of preparation time (3 hours for normal cases, 2.5 hours for live case, 1.5 hours for short case) The presentation file is to be submitted in .pptx format for it to be accessible by the judging panel for their assistance during deliberations.
+At the end of their preparation time, teams must submit their presentation by transferring it to the USB flash drive provided by the Team Host at the start of the preparation.
+The USB flash drive must be passed to the Team Host before the end of the preparation time (3 hours for normal cases, 2.5 hours for the live case, and 1.5 hours for the short case).
+The presentation file must be submitted in .pptx format to ensure it is accessible to the judging panel during deliberations.

-Team host will then escort each team at their appointed time to a presentation room where each of the two competing teams will, in turn, make their presentations to a panel of judges.
-A copy of the presentation will be sent to their coaches at the end of the day.
+The Team Host will then escort each team at their appointed time to a presentation room, where each of the two competing teams will, in turn, make its presentation to a panel of judges.
+A PDF copy of both presentations will be sent to the teams’ coaches at the end of the day.

 6.2 Templates

-The template can be modified between end of presentation phase of a case and start of preparation phase of the next case.
-The template should be stored on USB flash drive with no other files on it.
-Teams are allowed to have maximum 4 USB flash drives with identical templates for their own use during the preparation phase.
-Please note that this is in addition to the 1 USB flash drive provided by the Organisers at the start of the preparation phase of the case.
+The template may be modified between the end of the presentation phase of one case and the start of the preparation phase of the next case.
+The template should be stored on a USB flash drive with no other files on it.
+Teams are allowed to have a maximum of four USB flash drives with identical templates for their own use during the preparation phase.
+Please note that this is in addition to the one USB flash drive provided by the Organizers at the start of the preparation phase of each case.

-The templates may be randomly checked for conformity to the rules by the Organizers anytime during the competition.
+Templates may be randomly checked for conformity to the rules by the Organizers at any time during the competition.

 7.0 CASE PRESENTATION

 Teams may present in English or French.
-Teams will notify the Organizers of the language they select and will present in that language for the entire Competition.
-Teams are expected to make their presentations at the appointed time and no extra time will be given for a team that is late.
+Teams must notify the Organizers of the language they select and will present in that language for the entire Competition.
+Teams are expected to make their presentations at the appointed time, and no extra time will be given to any team that is late.

-In the semifinal and final rounds, there will be 3 team presentations followed by question and answer periods.
-The team in each group with the highest number of match points accumulated during the round-robin will have the option of selecting if they wish to present 1st, 2nd, or 3rd, in their group.
+In the semifinal and final rounds, there will be three team presentations followed by question and answer periods.
+The team in each group with the highest number of match points accumulated during the round-robin will have the option to choose whether to present 1st, 2nd, or 3rd in their group.
 The team with the second-highest match point total will be given the second choice.
-Similar to the round robin, a team cannot attend another team’s presentation until it has completed its own presentation and question period.
+Similar to the round-robin phase, a team cannot attend another team’s presentation until it has completed its own presentation and question period.

-Each team member is required to participate in the team’s presentation but not necessarily in the question period following the presentation.
-The teams may not interact with judges during the presentations, nor should there be any communication with the audience.
-The Organizers may record any presentation for purposes of promoting the Competition.
+Each team member is required to participate in the team’s presentation but not necessarily in the question period that follows.
+Teams may not interact with judges during the presentations, nor should there be any communication with the audience.
+The Organizers may record any presentation for the purpose of promoting the Competition.

 8.0 JUDGES